Guddan Tumse Na Ho Payega: 20 years later

-Choti Guddan is all grown up and looks just like Badi Guddan she runs Akshat's restaurant.
+Choti Guddan is an adult and runs Akshat's restaurant.
 Agastya joins Guddan as her manager and steals her restaurant for his mother, Pushpa.
 Later it is revealed that he is Chikoo.
-The show ends with Agastya and Choti Guddan's reunion and return of Guddan (Choti Guddan's mother).
-At last it is shown that Guddan is missing Akshat and talking to his photo hang on wall.
+After some time, Guddan comes back and fights for her daughter, but the in-laws of Choti Guddan think she is mentally ill, which Agastya refuses to believe.
+Agastya and Choti Guddan's reunite, and Guddan, Choti Guddan's mother, returns.
+It is shown that Guddan is missing Akshat and talking to his photo that hangs on the wall.

+The show ends with Guddan telling her fan viewers that she loves them and will come back to remind them if they do forget her.
+She gives her last goodbye.